Lean FIRE: A Realistic Guide for Frugal Families

 Some posts contain affiliate links, see disclosure for more details.

 Because your FIRE number is based on your spending, lower spending reduces the size of the portfolio you need.
-That can shorten the timeline significantly.
+That can shorten the timeline quite a lot.

-For families, though, Lean FIRE isn’t about deprivation or living on the bare minimum.
-It’s about intentionally keeping your lifestyle manageable so that work becomes optional sooner rather than later.
+For families, though, Lean FIRE is not about deprivation or living on the bare minimum.
+It’s about keeping your lifestyle manageable so that work becomes optional sooner rather than later.

 What Is Lean FIRE?